arthurOmanko/HSVoiceCommandVR/README.md

 - Many different motions are randomly invoked within motions indicated by command name.
 - On Sex Motions by voice command, appropriate sex motion (randomly) is invoked by where the height-position of your headset in game is against the height-position of chara's hip.
 For example, height-position of your headset in game is about at height-position of chara's face, hip or foot, by respective situation, invoked sex motion would be different.
+- Please don't use special keys such as "ScrollKey" for HSSSS or IBL shortcut to invoke them by this mod. (normal keys, F1-12, ctrl, shift and alt are mainly supported, which please check by yourself.)
 - The setting only by Voice Command ChangeSiru (change fluid) is not saved when saving scene, which is just bug.
 This will be bug fixed on next updating.

 ## [Requirements]